 2. Boris Tellegen – De Wachter (2015)

 Boris Tellegen (b.
 1968 NL) first acquired fame as a graffiti artist, going by the alias Delta.
-For De Wachter, he took inspiration from the high-rise buildings at the Zuidas, but also children’s toys like Lego and robots.
+For De Wachter, he took inspiration from the high-rise buildings at the Zuidas and children’s toys like Lego and robots.
 By combining these elements, he has created something visually relatable yet playful.

 Materials: Galvanised Steel & Chrome Steel